Magnetic Excitations of a Half-Filled Tl-based Cuprate: Results

 \textit{Mott-Insulating State --} By varying the oxygen content ($\delta$), Tl2201 bridges the optimal to overdoped range of doping (\textit{p}) within the cuprate phase diagram~\cite{keimer_quantum_2015}.
 The RIXS spectrum shown in Fig.~\ref{Fig1}b is recorded on an overdoped hole concentration $p=0.25$.
-To illustrate the metallic nature of this doping region, we show (Fig.~\ref{Fig1}d) an angle-resolved photoemission spectroscopic (ARPES) spectrum with bands crossing the Fermi level at nodal points of the Brillouin zone.
+To illustrate the metallic nature of this doping region, we show (Fig.~\ref{Fig1}d) an angle-resolved photoemission spectroscopic (ARPES) spectrum with bands crossing the Fermi level at nodal points of the Brillouin zone (corresponding magnetization data are presented in SI, Fig.~S2).
 ARPES spectra recorded on Tl2504 (Fig.~\ref{Fig1}e) display no evidence of low-energy quasiparticles~\cite{plate_fermi_2005,VignolleNature2008}.
 Instead, the spectra display a momentum-independent $\sim1.8$~eV electronic gap.
 This is comparable to what is observed in the other Mott insulating cuprates~\cite{Hashimoto2014}, suggesting that Tl2504 crystals represent the first reported realization of a half-filled Tl-based cuprate.

 \textit{Low-energy Excitations --} Additional indication of the insulating nature of Tl2504 is provided by the low-energy region of the RIXS spectra (below 0.5 eV) (Fig.~\ref{Fig1}c).
 Here, a nearly resolution-limited sharp excitation is visible, which can be identified as a magnon mode.
 The observed long magnon lifetime is a characteristic that is typically observed only in the half-filled Mott insulating state~\cite{peng_influence_2017, dean_persistence_2013}.
 In contrast, magnetic excitations in the metallic Tl2201 (at 0.3~eV), measured at the same momentum transfer, exhibit significant damping in intensity and energy (Fig.~\ref{Fig1}b), consistent with previous reports on optimally and overdoped cuprates~\cite{dean_persistence_2013, TaconPRB2013}.